LTUC/amman-dotnet-401d2/Curriculum/Class04/Resources/GarbageCollection.md

 #### Generation Second(1)
 1. In Gen 1, objects have a second chance space
-2. Obejcts are short-lived but survive Gen 0 collection
+2. Objects are short-lived but survive Gen 0 collection
 3. Gen 1 collections are also quick because of its assoc. heap is also small
 4. The first two heaps remain small because the objects are either collected or promoted to the next generation

 #### Generation Third(2)
 1. Gen 2, all long objects are lived and its heap can grow very large
-2. the objects in this genertion can survive a long time and there is no next gernation heap to further promote objects.
+2. the objects in this generation can survive a long time and there is no next generation heap to further promote objects.
 3. The GC has an additional heap for large objects know as Large Object Heap(LOH)
 4. LOH is reserved for objects that are 85k bytes or greater
-5. Large obejcts are not allocated to the gernational heaps, but directly to the LOH
+5. Large objects are not allocated to the generational heaps, but directly to the LOH
-6. Generateion 2 and LOH collects can take noticable time for programs that have run for a long time or operate over large amounts of data.
+6. Generation 2 and LOH collects can take noticeable time for programs that have run for a long time or operate over large amounts of data.